shaolin-peanut/shaolin-peanut/README.md

 - to do next
 	- hypertube, group project.
 Streaming video with torrents as the source, with a bunch of features (search, thumbnails, auth, comments, etc).
 	- ft_turing.
 More functional programming in ocaml.
 Modeling a turing machine
-	- malloc. recoding malloc to learn about memory management, mmap etc
 	- computorv1. parsing/evaluating/analyzing polynomial expression
 	- matrix. linear algebra
 - done